Super-resolution reconstruction of turbulent flows from a single Lagrangian trajectory: Numerical methods

-To control the migration behaviour of a self-propelling agent within a flow environment, we employ reinforcement learning (RL), a model-free control strategy rooted in behavioral psychology, in which an agent learns optimal actions through trial-and-error interactions with its environment \citep{sutton1998rl}.
-The RL has been increasingly applied in fluid mechanics, including drag reduction \citep{zhou2025channel}, vortex shedding control \citep{li2022rlcylinder}, and biologically inspired navigation tasks \citep{zhu2022predation}.
-In this work, we formulate a point-to-point migration problem, wherein agents are trained to reach randomly assigned target locations from randomly initialized starting points.
-The environmental cues available to the agent include its current position, its position relative to the target, the local fluid velocity, and the target position.
-This information defines the observation state $s = [\mathbf{x}_{\text{agent}}, \Delta \mathbf{x}_{\text{agent}}, \mathbf{u}_{\mathrm{fluid}}, \mathbf{x}_{\mathrm{target}}]$, where $\mathrm{\Delta} \mathbf{x}_{\text{agent}} = \mathbf{x}_{\text{target}} - \mathbf{x}_{\text{agent}}$.
-Based on this observation, the agent takes an action $a_t$, defined as the control of the propulsion direction $\theta$ \citep{gunnarson2021navigation}.
-The agent's behaviour is shaped by a reward function that encourages efficient navigation toward the target.
-Following \cite{gunnarson2021navigation}, we define the reward function as:
+To control the migration behaviour of a self-propelling agent within a flow environment, we employ reinforcement learning, a model-free control strategy rooted in behavioural psychology, in which an agent learns optimal actions through trial-and-error interactions with its environment \citep{sutton1998rl}.
+Reinforcement learning has been increasingly applied in fluid mechanics, including drag reduction \citep{wang2022active,zhou2025channel}, heat transfer enhancement \citep{zhou2025deep}, vortex shedding control \citep{li2022rlcylinder} and biologically inspired navigation tasks \citep{zhu2022predation}.
+In this work, we formulate a point-to-point migration problem, wherein agents are trained to reach randomly assigned target locations from randomly initialised starting points.
+The environmental cues available to the agent include its current position, its position relative to the target, the local fluid velocity and the target position.
+This information defines the observation state $s = [\bm{x}_{\text{agent}}, \Delta \bm{x}_{\text{agent}}, \bm{u}_{\mathrm{fluid}}, \bm{x}_{\mathrm{target}}]$, where $\Delta \bm{x}_{\text{agent}} = \bm{x}_{\text{target}} - \bm{x}_{\text{agent}}$.
+Based on this observation, the agent takes an action $a_t$, defined as the control of the propulsion direction $\theta$.
+The agent's behaviour is shaped by a reward function that encourages efficient navigation towards the target.
+Following \cite{gunnarson2021navigation}, we define the reward function as

 where